bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 00:42:01

 Since we are going into it, I'd like to say an idea of mine that one of the most frequent question in Wasabi was that why do we have the 100 anonymity set and like that.
-But and the reason is because I sent out emails and that seemed like the consensus that okay that should be fine, 100 participants, but your lower bound estimation could actually give us a mathematic formula to set a minimum participants, right, for any coin joins.
+But and the reason is because I sent out emails and that seemed like the consensus that okay that should be fine, 100 participants, but your lower bound estimation could actually give us a mathematic formula to set a minimum participants, right, for any coinjoins.
-Okay, you kind of need at least this many participants in order to make, in order to reach this computational hardness in deciphering the coin joins.
+Okay, you kind of need at least this many participants in order to reach this computational hardness in deciphering the coinjoins.
 Does that make sense guys?

 Speaker 2: 00:43:07